 MOPEDS AND SCOOTERS

-To find your nearest MCIA RIDE approved training centre click here
+To find your nearest MCIA RIDE Industry Approved Motorcycle Training centre click here

 You will find many people refer to mopeds and scooters when talking about a certain type of powered two-wheeler, but there is a difference.
 The following information will assist you in determining whether a moped or scooter is the right choice for you.